cert-manager/website/content/docs/configuration/README.md

     Learn about how to configure cert-manager using Issuer, ClusterIssuer and Certificate resources.
 ---

+Learn about how to configure cert-manager using Issuer, ClusterIssuer and Certificate resources.

+## Overview

 After installing cert-manager you will find that some new resource types have been added to the Kubernetes API server such as `Issuer`, `ClusterIssuer`, and `Certificate`.
 They all have `metadata`, `spec` and `status` fields, just like other Kubernetes resources.